elixirbeats/abletoolz/README.md

 ![Append bars bpm](/doc/append_bars_bpm.png)

 ## Future plans
-- Add color functions to color tracks/clips with gradients or other fun stuff.
-- Collect sample path errors when both absolute and relative paths are broken into a report file.
-- Missing sample fix feature:
-    - Add crc verify for samples, since ableton does store a crc number in the set.
-    - Currently I've added a database feature that will build up a json file to track all samples.
-Implementing the missing sample fix is next, but getting it to work across older ableton versions will take some work since mac/windows use different types of binary encoded hex.
 - Figure out way to verify AU plugins on MacOs.
+- Figure out how ableton calculates CRC's for samples and use it to make more accurate sample fixing.
 - Attempt to detect key based on non drum track midi notes.
-- Add support for different time signatures besides 4/4.
-- Add more track and clip specific analysing/editing functions.
-- Figure out how to create package with setup tools and put this on PyPy.
+- Add color functions to color tracks/clips with gradients or other fun stuff.
+- Put this on PyPy so it's easier to install.